conorhastings/use-reducer-with-side-effects/README.md

 [![Actions Status](https://github.com/conorhastings/react-syntax-highlighter/workflows/Node%20CI/badge.svg)](https://github.com/conorhastings/react-syntax-highlighter/actions)
 [![npm version](https://img.shields.io/npm/v/use-reducer-with-side-effects.svg)](https://www.npmjs.com/package/use-reducer-with-side-effects)

+React's [`useReducer`](https://reactjs.org/docs/hooks-reference.html#usereducer) hook should be given a reducer that is a pure function with no side effects. (`useReducer` might call the reducer more than once with the same initial state.)
+Sometimes, however, it makes sense to include network calls or other side effects within the reducer in order to keep your program logic all in one place.

-  Inspired by the <a href="https://reasonml.github.io/reason-react/docs/en/state-actions-reducer">`reducerComponent`</a> of `ReasonReact`, this provides a way to declaratively declare side effects with updates, or to execute a side effect through the reducer while keeping the reducer pure.
+  Inspired by the [`reducerComponent`](https://reasonml.github.io/reason-react/docs/en/state-actions-reducer) of `ReasonReact`, this library provides a way to declaratively declare side effects with updates, or to execute a side effect through the reducer while keeping the reducer pure.
   The general idea being that the side effects simply declare intent to execute further code, but belong with the update. reducers always return one of `Update`, `NoUpdate`, `UpdateWithSideEffects`, or `SideEffects` function.